Skip to main content

 Step 4: Exploring TON Blockchain

 Congratulations!
-We created our first wallet and received some funds on it.
-Now let's take a look at how our actions are reflected in the blockchain.
+We’ve created our first wallet and received some funds in it.
+Now, let's take a look at how our actions are reflected in the blockchain.
 We can do this by using various explorers.

-An explorer is a tool that allows you to query data from the chain, investigate TON smart contracts, and transactions.
-For our examples, we are going to use TonViewer.
+An explorer is a tool that allows you to query data from the chain, investigate TON smart contracts, and view transactions.
+For our examples, we are going to use Tonviewer.

 tip

-Note that in case of using Testnet, you should manually change the explorer mode to the Testnet version.
-Don't forget that these are different networks not sharing any transactions or smart contracts, so your Testnet wallet would not be visible in Mainnet mode and vice versa.
+Note that when using the Testnet, you should manually change the explorer mode to the Testnet version.
+Don't forget that these are different networks that do not share any transactions or smart contracts.
+Therefore, your Testnet wallet will not be visible in Mainnet mode and vice versa.

-Let's take a look at our newly created wallet using the explorer: copy your wallet address from the app and insert it into the search line of the explorer like this:
+Let's take a look at our newly created wallet using the explorer: copy your wallet address from the app and insert it into the search bar of the explorer like this:

 Screenshot of explorer search interface

-First, let't examine common address state of our smart contract:
+First, let's examine the common address state of our smart contract:

 Screenshot of nonexistent wallet state